ianmurfinxyz/space_invaders/README.md

   <img src="img/splash.gif" alt="splash screen and menu"/>
 </p>

+## Project State

+#### This project is currently undergoing a major refactor of the master branch and as such is in an unuseable state.

 ## Rendering

 This is clone of the 1979 game space invaders part II implemented in C++ with a single file custom